In this issue

 Our social media campaign targeting Fiji, Samoa, Tonga as well as Pacific Island communities in New Zealand is still delivering great results with our ads reaching more than 350,000 people and more than 25,000 extra visits to the IAA website so far.
 We will run a third and final round of adverts in March to help these communities have a better understanding of where to turn to for reliable New Zealand immigration advice.

 We had a high level of interest in February’s webinar on what unlicensed staff can do.
 I reiterate my apology to those who had registered and were not able to join.
 A recording of the webinar is now available on our website and I have scheduled a repeat of this in April which you can register for below.

 Thank you to all of you who put your name forward for the 2017 Reference Group and 2017 Qualification Steering Group.
 We had a great range of people volunteering this year.
 Read on to see who will form these groups.
 I look forward to working with you all this year.

 Registrar of Immigration Advisers

-The purpose of the Reference Group is for the Authority to hear the views of licensed advisers on matters to do with the licensing regime.
-Reference group members may raise any issues they wish to discuss in this forum.
+The purpose of the Reference Group is for the Authority to hear the views of licensed advisers on matters to do with the licensing regime so we can continue to improve our service.